Division of Science

 - the training of majors to be scientists by providing opportunities for students to be involved in scientific research.

 Students desiring the best preparation for graduate work and professional careers should pursue the BA degree.
-Those desiring to teach chemistry at the secondary level should earn the BSEd degree.

 The Geosciences are among the most important fields of study in our highly technological world.
 It brings together a study of our energy resources, mineral deposits, land utilization, water resources, the atmosphere, planetary exploration, and the universe into one complex and interrelated discipline.
 Earth scientists are constantly examining each of these areas relative to mankind’s present and future needs in an attempt to maintain the quality of life on this planet Earth.